death doula

 To Those Who Would Shame Me

-When I first posted in a local facebook group the announcement of the Clarkston Death CafĂ©, the very first comment was “Making money off people’s grief and suffering.
+When I first posted in a local facebook group the announcement of the Clarkston Death Café, the very first comment was “Making money off people’s grief and suffering.
 You should be ashamed of yourself.”
-My first reaction was one of anger.
-“How dare you shame me, sir!”
-My second reaction was confusion because there is…
+My first reaction was one of… Continue reading